Delta, American and United suspend flights between US, China

 Health experts said Thursday there’s significant evidence the virus is spreading among people in China and were concerned that in other countries — including the United States, France, Japan, Germany, Canada, South Korea and Vietnam — where there have also been isolated cases of human-to-human transmission.
 The new virus comes from a large family of coronaviruses, some of which cause nothing worse than a cold.

-Airplane cleaners are taking extra precautions.
-When a plane lands with a passenger showing suspicious symptoms, the cleaning crew will put on face shields, goggles and long-sleeved gowns while they wipe down surfaces with a disinfectant approved by the Centers for Disease Control, said United spokesman Charlie Hobart.
-If coronavirus is confirmed, the plane will be taken out of service and fumigated, he said.
+Flight cleaning crews are taking extra steps to protect themselves.
+Crews already fully disinfect arm rests, window shades and other hard surfaces after international flights on United Airlines.
+But if a plane carried a passenger with suspicious symptoms, the cleaning crew will don face shields, goggles and long-sleeved gowns while they clean with a disinfectant approved by the Centers for Disease Control, said United spokesman Charlie Hobart.
+A plane would be taken out of service and fumigated if a passenger had a confirmed case of coronavirus, he said.

-At New York’s John F. Kennedy International Airport, passengers and airport workers wore face masks.
-Helen Lewis, who helps passengers in wheelchairs, wore gloves and asked coughing passengers to cover their mouths.
+John F. Kennedy International Airport resembled a hospital corridor where everyone from passengers to luggage handlers wore face masks.

+Helen Lewis, who pushes passengers in wheelchairs to their flights, began wearing gloves Sunday and asks coughing passengers to cover up their mouths.

 “You don’t know who you’re carrying,” said the 62-year-old New Yorker.

-Bill Chen, who arrived in San Francisco from Shanghai on Wednesday, said his temperature was screened at the Shanghai airport and he filled out a questionnaire that asked if he had traveled to Wuhan or been in contact with anyone who had.
+Bill Chen, who arrived in San Francisco from Shanghai on Wednesday, said his temperature was quickly screened at the Shanghai airport before he departed.
+He also filled out a health questionnaire that asked if he had traveled to Wuhan or had any contact with someone who had been in the city.

 “I feel a little bit sorry for people traveling on the plane,” Chen said.
 “People have to be nervous.”